ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 {{% fig "corfu/1869-Gazetteer-Business-Directory-Genesee-County-inset" "500" /%}}

-I believe it highly likely James *M.* Hillyer is an error, albeit, one that is repeated, but this is the only record I have of a James *M.* Hillyer in Corfu or Staten Island.
-I believe this is actually James *A.* Hillyer, who is another dry goods grocer in Staten Island closely associated in business with Charles Pine for many years.

 <div class="cols">
 {{% fig "corfu/1869-Gazetteer-Business-Directory-Genesee-County-p198" "350" /%}}
 {{% fig "corfu/1869-Gazetteer-Business-Directory-Genesee-County-p201" "350" /%}}
 </div>

-The fact that James Hillyer was a subscriber to the directory somewhat weakens my theory that this is a mistake, but I still think that this is the more likely explanation, but far from proven.

-From the documents available to me, that include city directories and census data, I see no evidence that James Hillyer or Charles Pine ever lived in Corfu, and instead multiple sources in the 1860's and 1870's tie them only to Castleton, and I get the sense that they were probably more in the role of investors and possibly advisors and likely not involved in the day-to-day operations of the store.
+From the documents available to me, that include city directories and census data, I see no evidence that James Hillyer or Charles Pine ever lived in Corfu, and instead multiple sources in the 1860's and 1870's tie them only to Castleton, and I get the sense that they were probably more in the role of investors and possibly advisers and likely not involved in the day-to-day operations of the store.
 For more information on Charles Pine and James Hillyer, see [The Mills Family in Staten Island]({{% ref "staten-island" %}}).

 The following map images and associated business directories show both the E. H. Mills & Co. general store as well as the Mills' home in Corfu in the same locations in 1866 and 1876.
 E. H. Mills & Co. was also referred to, on these maps and directories at least, as "Mills Cash Store" or just simply "Cash Store."

 {{% fig "corfu/1866-darien-center" "800" /%}}
 {{% fig "corfu/1866-corfu-po-map" "800" /%}}
 {{% fig "corfu/1866-corfu-business-directory" "800" /%}}

+{{% fig "corfu/Town-of-Pembroke-Bicentennial-History-1776-1976" "800" /%}}

 By 1876, the year that Horace died, Corfu had grown, but E. H. Mills & Co. and the Mills' home are still there: